SRI-AIC/valet/docs/VRCoordinators.md

 <extractor> -> <identifier>             # The name of some extractor
 <proximity> -> <non_negative_integer>   # A distance in number of tokens
-<inverted> -> '0' | '1'                 # Whether to invert the test
 ```

-Currently, the `<extractor>` value for the `connects` operator must be the name
-of a parse extractor, not a coordinator, phrase extractor, or token test.
-(Currently, such names are accepted at parse time but result in an error at
-runtime.)

-Note that the `&` and `@` characters used in other types of pattern expression
+Note that the `&` and `@` characters used in token test, phrase, and parse
-to reference the names of token test extractors, phrase extractors, and parse
-extractors are neither required nor permitted in coordinator expressions.
+patterns when referencing other named patterns are neither required nor
+permitted in coordinator expressions.
-(The purpose of those referencing characters in those other contexts is to
+(The purpose of those referencing characters in phrase and parse patterns is
-disambiguate references from literals, but there is no place for literals
+to disambiguate references from literals, but there is no place for literals
 in coordinators, so such disambiguation is not necessary.)

 ## Coordinator Descriptions